shivamtomar21676/local/readme.md

-this is  how we upload local to remote
+this is  how we upload local to remote.